-QSSI: Summary of Rationale and Principal Recommendations page i Table of Contents iii Preface V Part One.
-What the QSSI Is and Why UC Davis Needs It page 1 1.1.
+Part One.
+What the QSSI Is and Why UC Davis Needs It .page 1 1.1.
 The Quantitative Social Sciences Today And A Proposal For Their Future 1 1.2.
 Upgrading the Social Science Infrastructure 3 1.3.
 How Does the Initiative Relate to the Social Sciences Generally?
 4 1.4.
 Guiding Principles of the Initiative 5 Part Two.
 The Essential Core 6 2.1.
-The Center for Quantitative Social Sciences.2.1.A.
-MISSION OF THE CENTER.2.1.B.
+The Center for Quantitative Social Sciences 2.1.A.
+MISSION OF THE CENTER.
+2.1.B.
 ORGANIZATION OF THE CENTER.
 6 2.2.
-New Quantitatively Oriented Faculty in the Social Sciences 2.2.A.
+New Quantitatively Oriented Faculty in the Social Sciences.
+2.2.A.
 THE QUANTITATIVE METHODOLOGIST 2.2.B.
 DIRECT ADDITIONS TO FACULTY UNDER THE INITIATIVE 2.2.C.
-THE ROLE OF THE INITIATIVE IN THE HIRING PROCESS 2.3.
-Facilitating Intellectual Spillovers 2.3.A.
-Sharing Expertise 2.3.B.
-PHYSICAL FOCAL POINT Part Three.
-Implementation of the Initiative Part Four.
-Evolving Functions of the Center 18 4.1 Survey Research Center 19 4.2 Quantitative Social Sciences Beyond the Davis Campus 4.2.A.
-COURSES IN QUANTITATIVE METHODS IN THE SOCIAL SCIENCE 4.2.B.
-RECIPROCAL RESEARCH/CONSULTING RELATIONSHIPS 1.2.C.
-I DIMINISTRATIVE DULLOK I OK OTHER IN RASTRUCTURAE DER ICE ····· LJ
+THE ROLE OF THE INITIATIVE IN THE HIRING PROCESS.
+2.2.D.
+THE ROLE OF THE CENTER IN FUTURE PERSONNEL MATTERS.
+9 10 12 2.3.
+Facilitating Intellectual Spillovers.
+2.3.A.
+Sharing Expertise.
+2.3.B.
+Physical Focal Point.
+13 Part Three.
+Implementation of the Initiative 14 Part Four.
+Evolving Functions of the Center 16 4.1 Survey Research Center 16 4.2 Quantitative Social Sciences Beyond the Davis Campus.
+4.2.A.
+Courses in Quantitative Methods in the Social Science 4.2.B.
+Reciprocal Research/Consulting Relationships.
+18 4.3 Social Science Computing 21 22 4.4.
+Teaching.
+4.1.A.
+Undergraduate Teaching.
+4.1.B.
+Graduate Teaching 23 Part Five.
+Advancing the Quantitative Social Sciences: Concluding Remark ks25